Yashrajtul/Medsecure360/README.md

     password = "your_password"
     database = "your_database"

-▶️ 4.
+### ▶️ 4.
 Run the Project

     python main.py

+### 🔐 Notes

+* Ensure MySQL server is running and accessible.
+* Wearable data and diagnostics must align with the normalized schema.
+* Comply with data privacy laws (HIPAA/GDPR) for real-world deployments.